 Utopian Religious Communes of the 1800s

-It was 15 years before their arrival at Michigan’s Wild Fowl Bay that the planning for the Ora Labora Michigan religious colony began.
-Utopian religious communes were being established in the burgeoning communities on the edge of wilderness areas.
-The Harmony Society, founded in Germany, recruited Emil Baur to look for a site for a new German Religious colony based on the success of its own site in Pennsylvania.
-The Haromony Society settlement was self-sufficient by textile miles producing cotton and woolen garments.
-It also had a sawmill, a tannery, and produced wine from its vineyards and made distilled spirits.
+It was 15 years before they arrived at Michigan’s Wild Fowl Bay that the planning for the Ora Labora Michigan religious colony began.
+Utopian religious communes were established in the burgeoning communities on the edge of wilderness areas.
+The Harmony Society, founded in Germany, recruited Emil Baur to look for a new German Religious colony based on the success of its site in Pennsylvania.
+The Harmony Society settlement was self-sufficient by textile miles producing cotton and woolen garments.
+It also had a sawmill, a tannery, and cultivated wine from its vineyards and made distilled spirits.

 Michigan’s Wild Fowl Bay Was Not A Garden of Eden

 The site of Wild Fowl Bay was only 30 miles from the bustling lumber town of Saginaw, yet the area was still untouched.
 White pine and oak towered high and created a canopy over the forest floor.
 Wild fruit was plentiful.
 Blueberry’s, plums, grapes, wild crab apples, both red and black raspberries, strawberries, and cranberries found conditions ideal near the marshy areas.
 Deer were plentiful, and the bay abounded in fish.
 He discovered that shoal bottomed lake schooners could navigate close to shore, and he could build a pier for shipping.
 There was plenty of government land at $1.25 an acre.
 The colony could buy a substantial holding and have room to expand.

 Once upon the shore local legend speaks that each of the weary travelers took a rock from the shoreline and made a small altar.
 They said prayers and gave thanks for their safe delivery to their new home on the edge of the wilderness.